vwala/docs/content/merchant/paying-commission.md

 - You can track your payment history on the `payments` page.
 - You can `cancel` a credit payment via the `payments` page.

-## By Bank Account
+## Manual (e.g. manual bank transfer)

 You can choose to pay your influencers their commission outside of vwa.la, using your bank account or another means of manual transfer.

+This method is useful when you want to mark commission as paid within vwa.la, but perform the payment outside of vwa.la using your preferred method.

 Limitations: